MisTurtle/DobotNet/README.md

 	// Move to a given point using the linear moving mode dobot.MoveTo(MOVL_XYZ, x, 0, 50, 0);

-	// Send all previously requested packets
+	// Flush all packets to every dobot connected to the board (here, one dobot)
-	DobotNet::Tick(nullptr);
+	// `nullptr` indicates that no callback function needs to be performed when receiving the dobot's answer DobotNet::Tick(nullptr);

 	// Wait 3 seconds
 	delay(3000);
 }
 ```

 ### 2. Control two or more dobot instances with *DobotNet*